Ideas For A Lovely Garden Party

 The time is right for hosting outdoor garden parties as the flowers are blooming and the temperatures rise.
 You don’t need a special occasion either, although Mother’s Day, showers, and birthdays are all good reasons to host a party in the garden.
 I’ve gathered some inspiring ideas to help you in the planning process, and even if you don’t have a garden or it’s too chilly to go outside, all these ideas can easily be brought indoors too.

-Setting the Scene: Even though I often begin my own planning with a specific menu in mind, the tabletop is the biggest visual feature…other than the garden of course.
+Even though I often begin my own planning with a specific menu in mind, the tabletop is the biggest visual feature… other than the garden of course.
 Set a table that isn’t too fussy but brings in the colors of nature.
 Bright colored flowers to coordinate with the surrounding garden is certainly an option, while green herbs are also a welcome compliment to the setting.

 You can bundle a centerpiece in the middle of the table, or set it up down the center like a runner.
 Either way, use small pots, bottles, or jars to hold the plants.
 Use a mix of vintage containers and new ones, and you can add even more interest by inserting small planter stakes into the vessels.

 The nice thing about salads is that they don’t leave you feeling sluggish.
-Serve a refreshing fruity punch to accompany the meal and your all set… until dessert.
+Serve a refreshing fruity punch to accompany the meal and you’re all set… until dessert.

 Set up a pie tasting table as shown, or try your hand at some decorated cupcakes and cookies that look like a grassy garden and hats for the ladies.
 You could also have each guest bring her favorite dessert recipe to share.
 That way everyone leaves with a new set of dessert recipes to add to her collection.